 Annex E in the document provides detailed information on all aspects of safeguarding which inspectors must consider when making a judgement.
 Inspectors must include a comment on arrangements for safeguarding.
 Normally: 'The setting's arrangements for safeguarding children meet requirements and are not a cause for concern' OR 'The setting's arrangements for safeguarding children do not meet requirements and give cause for concern.'
-If any safeguarding arrangements give cause for concern, inspectors must not use the former sentence in their report but must state that they do not meet requirements.
+If any safeguarding arrangements give cause for concern, inspectors must not use the former sentence in their report but must use the latter.
 Inspectors should only report in detail on any shortcomings in safeguarding arrangements if it does not impact on the safety of the staff and children at the setting.